HariTarz/blender-python-basics/README.md

 # blender-python-basics
-Basics of blender python packages (bpy, bmesh)
+A friendly introduction about blender python packages (bpy, bmesh).